Sub-nm2 ferroelectric domains via charged 180 degree walls in ZrO2: Supporting Information

-Extended data fig.5 shows ABF images of two different (100) regions in ZrO\textsubscript{2} thin film which contains HH domains.
-ABF images of figures 2 and 3 are taken from these grains.
-Every polar layer which has HH boundary are numbered in extended data fig. 5a and b.
+Figure S7 shows ABF images of two different (100) regions in ZrO\textsubscript{2} thin film which contains HH domains.
+ABF images of Figure 1 are taken from these grains.
+Every polar layer which has HH boundary are numbered in Figure S7a,b.
 Each polar layer from the images is shown separately in the bottom part of the figure.
-O\textsubscript{II} getting lined up with Zr atoms are evident in each boundary region.
+The O\textsubscript{II} atoms getting lined up with Zr atoms are evident in each boundary region.